boverdui/score_board/README.md

 - Create new matches and teams
 - Display a list of all matches
-- Colour team scores accordng to result (win, draw, lose)
+- Colour team scores according to result (win, draw, lose)
 - Full CRUD functionality for matches and teams
 - Sort matches by date, competition, venue, or teams